ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/listeners/what-are-delete-listeners-and-how-to-work-with-them.dotnet.markdown

 ##Example

-To prevent anyone from deleting documents we can create `PreventDeleteListener` with can be implementated as follows:
+To prevent anyone from deleting documents we can create `PreventDeleteListener` with can be implemented as follows:

 {CODE document_delete_example@ClientApi\Listeners\Delete.cs /}